fangq/mcxcl/mcxlabcl/README.txt

-                       'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radian 'gaussian' - a collimated gaussian beam, srcparam1(1) specifies the waist radius (in voxels) 'planar' - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
+                       'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radian 'gaussian' [*] - a collimated gaussian beam, srcparam1(1) specifies the waist radius (in voxels) 'planar' [*] - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
-                       'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a pattern array, valued between [0-1].
+                       'pattern' [*] - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a floating-point pattern array, with values between [0-1].
+                       'pattern3d' [*] - a 3D illumination pattern. srcparam1{x,y,z} defines the dimensions,
+                                 and srcpattern is a floating-point pattern array, with values between [0-1].
-                       'fourier' - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fraction part of srcparam1(4) multiplies 2*pi represents the phase shift (phi0); 1.0 minus the fraction part of
+                       'fourier' [*] - spatial frequency domain source, similar to 'planar', except the integer parts of srcparam1(4) and srcparam2(4) represent the x/y frequencies; the fraction part of srcparam1(4) multiplies 2*pi represents the phase shift (phi0); 1.0 minus the fraction part of